 Many libraries, for instance MLFlow or Lightning, provide native support for these wrapper objects.

-Insee: MLFlow with PyTorch flavor
+Insee: MLflow integration with a PyTorch model

-Statistics Austria: Wrapping up pre- and postproessing
+Statistics Austria: Wrapping up pre- and postprocessing

 We implemented a wrapper around the trained model in the form of a single function that handles all pre- and post-processing steps required for inference.
 This function serves as the interface between raw user input and the model, ensuring that the full prediction pipeline is standardized and reproducible.